-Document last updated 1/9/2012.
+Document last updated 3/21/2016.

 What is an attorney?

-Are attorneys necessary?
+Why are attorneys necessary?

 The law is an extremely complex network of statutes, regulations, and court decisions.
-Without law, our society would be chaotic, and it would be difficult for an individual to engage in most of the activities that we ordinarily take for granted.
+Without law, our society would be chaotic, and it would be difficult for an individual to engage in many of the activities that we ordinarily take for granted.

 Statutory law.
 Statutes are written laws adopted through legislation, and may come from several sources.
 For example, statutes affecting the entire state are enacted by the Ohio General Assembly.
 Federal statutes, enacted by Congress, also affect all of Ohio.
-Local laws, called ordinances, are enacted by city or village councils.
+Local laws, called “ordinances,” are enacted by city or village councils.
 County commissioners, township trustees and other local governing bodies also enact laws.